Exit Text Mode

 It’s the most common macular disease in Australia.
 At this time, AMD is responsible for half of all blindness and severe vision loss in this country.

 Age-related macular degeneration causes progressive loss of central vision.
 It does, however, leave the peripheral vision intact.
 This loss of central vision affects the ability to read, watch TV, and recognise faces.
-But, by itself, AMD doesn’t doesn’t lead to total vision loss (black blindness).
+But, by itself, AMD doesn’t lead to total vision loss (black blindness).

 What is diabetic eye disease?